zebra-acrobatic/splunk-botsv3/README.md

     sudo systemctl restart Splunkd.service
     ```
 15. Log back into Splunk.
-16. Click "Search & Reporting".
+16. Click "**Search & Reporting**".
-17. Perform the following search: `index="botsv3" earliest=0`.
-This will take some time to process the data.
+17. Perform the following search to confirm the data is working as expected: `index="botsv3" earliest=0`.
+It will take some time to process the data.